jzanetti/June_NZ/doc/DiffABM.rst

 One important idea we use in this project is called GradABM, which uses a special type of calculation called differentiable sparse-tensor computation and takes into account the way the disease is transmitted.

-Here are some real numbers to help explain the assumptions they make:
+We note that:

-- It takes several days for an infection to develop after a person gets exposed to the disease.
+- Clinical data shows that it takes several days for an infection to develop after a person gets exposed to the disease.
 - The decisions made by organizations like the CDC are based on forecasting and analysis done four weeks in advance.

 Based on these assumptions, they make the following standard assumptions for their simulation: